Last Updated on

 10 Applications of Olive Oil for Babies

-While the applications given below are safe, it is recommended that you consult your child’s paediatrician before trying any of them on your baby.
+While the applications given below are safe, it is recommended that you consult your child’s paediatrician before trying any of them on your baby, as it may not suit all babies and may cause a rash.
 Every baby is different and may react differently to the use of olive oil.
 Once your paediatrician gives a green signal, you can go ahead and let your baby soak in the benefits of this wondrous oil!

 1. For Cradle Cap

 Most babies suffer from cradle cap before they become toddlers.
 It is a fairly common occurrence, with an easy solution – massage with olive oil!
+Olive oil helps in lubricating the scalp.
 Mix olive oil with equal parts water, and gently massage on the crusty bits on your baby’s scalp.
 If the crust is thick, use more olive oil than water.
-Leave it for minimum 30 minutes, and rinse with lukewarm water.
+Leave it for a minimum of 30 minutes, and rinse with lukewarm water.
 Do not rub at it, simply let the oil do its job of loosening the crusty portions.
 Choosing a trusted brand of olive oil is of priority when you are using it on your baby.
 Consider Figaro, if you are unsure of which one to go for and you will not be disappointed.

 2. For Improved Hair Growth